SK-EID/smart-id-documentation/README.md

 ## 4.1.
 Interface patterns

-BASE URL value is given in service documentation and may vary between environments and service instances.The base URL for SK DEMO environment is  https://sid.demo.sk.ee/smart-id-rp/v1/NB!
+BASE URL value is given in service documentation and may vary between environments and service instances.The base URL for SK DEMO environment is  https://sid.demo.sk.ee/smart-id-rp/v1/
+NB!
 The production environment base URL is different and it's fixed in service agreement.

 ### 4.1.1.
 Session management